Spring 2015 Tutorials

 - Data Analysis

-The MATLAB environment provides a wide variety of techniques to display data graphically.
+MATLAB offers a variety of data plotting functions and tools to create and modify graphic displays.
 Interactive tools enable you to manipulate graphs to achieve results that reveal the most relevant information about your data.
 You can also annotate and print graphs for presentations, or export graphs to standard graphics formats.
 In this workshop we cover the main MATLAB functions for two- and three-dimensional graphics.
 We illustrate:

 - Two-Dimensional Graphics